robguilarr/robguilar/content/posts/control_mechanics_fallout/control_mechanics_fallout.md

 ---
 #weight: 2
-title: "Inspecting Control Mechanics using t-tests on Fallout New Vegas"
+title: "Exploring the Impact of Control Mechanics on User Experience in Fallout New Vegas"
 date: 2022-06-22T21:57:40+08:00
 lastmod: 2022-06-22T21:57:40+08:00
 draft: false